cockroachdb/docs/cockroachcloud/free-closed-beta.md

 toc: true
 ---

-We have been busy building out and improving the CockroachCloud experience and are excited to invite you to a **closed beta** of a new version that will be permanently free to consume!
+We have been busy building out and improving the CockroachCloud experience and are excited to invite you to a **closed beta** of a new offering that will be permanently free to consume!

 You are now able to create up to five free clusters in your organization.
 Creating a CockroachCloud Free cluster will not affect your existing clusters in any way.